About Quilts of Love:

 Quilts tell stories of love and loss, hope and faith, tradition and new beginnings.
 The Quilts of Love series focuses on the women who quilted all of these things into their family histories.
 A new book releases each month and features contemporary and historical romances as well as women’s fiction and the occasional light mystery.
 You will be drawn into the endearing characters of this series and be touched by their stories.

 About the Book:

-To see what other bloggers thought about this book visit the Litfuse Landing Page.
+If you’d like to see what other bloggers thought please visit the Litfuse Landing Page.

 (c) 2015, Sarah Bailey/Growing for Christ, All Rights Reserved, Unauthorized Duplication is a Violation of Applicable Laws